aqtq314/ZipBackup/README.md

 ﻿# ZipBakcup

 A utility program for one-directional sync to zip archives.
+Requires .NET 6 on Windows to run.

 I created this program for my own data backup needs (photos, docs, etc.).
 Backed-up data are zipped and optionally split into multiple file segments for easier transfer afterwards (e.g. upload to an online drive).